Alun Wyn Davies

-Alun has been a scrum and defence coach for over 14 years, coaching Ospresy academy5 years, 4 six nations and a World Cup in 2014 with welsh women’s national team.
+Alun has been a scrum and defence coach for over 14 years, coaching Ospreys academy for 5 years, 4 six nations and a World Cup in 2014 with welsh women’s national team.
 5 years as director of rugby at Cardiff University after sending 3 years with welsh premiership club Bridgend ravens as scrum and defence coach and in 2022 taking over as head coach.